derektypist/scheme-tracker/README.md

 ## UX

-As a user, I want to perform an action so that I can perform a goal.
 Users can be individuals or businesses.
+Examples of individuals include students, artists and homeowners.
+Examples of businesses include London Borough of Bromley, Cambridgeshire County Council and Drax Power.

-I want to edit a scheme in order to update my progress for example.
+As a user, I want to edit a scheme in order to update my progress for example.

-I want to get products for my scheme(s) in the place that I live in for my home or business or the site in which the works are to be carried out.
+As a user, I want to get products for my scheme(s) in the place that I live in for my home or business or the site in which the works are to be carried out.

-Help Text is provided where the fields do not look straightforward.
+Help Text is provided where the fields do not look straightforward as they would be.
 For example in the completion field, the user may enter Not Complete.
 It should be a percentage (e.g. 25 for partially complete or 100 for complete).

 Wireframes are supplied in the wireframes folder.
 Documentation (narrative and presentation) is supplied in the documentation folder.